The X-Family: Yi Neng Families

 A family of powerful warriors who use musical instruments as weapons.
 All the family members specialise in She Xin Shu (攝心術), a spell that controls a person.
-Because they used to be very similar to the Han Ke La Ma family, many generations in these families joined together in marriage until one of these generations caused a genetic hatred, which was passed on to the later generations.
+Because they used to be very similar to the Han Ke La Ma family, many generations in these families joined in marriage until one of these generations caused a genetic hatred, which was passed on to the later generations.
 However, in the recent generation, they have learned to overcome that family hatred and become friends again.
 The members of this family are known as the assistants and protectors of the legendary Zhong Ji Tie Ke Ren (終極鐵克人).